 A labor is considered prolonged if it lasts for more than 24 hours.
 What makes this labor tough is fighting the fatigue.
 You could try various techniques to speed up the things—walking around, stimulating the nipple to release oxytocin, which strengthens the contractions, laboring in a tub of warm water.

 Your partner or a doula could encourage and support you while you are coping with the contractions.
 You don’t necessarily need to keep pushing even when you are tired and worn out.
-Take breaks in between
+Take breaks in between and conserve your energy.
+Consider an epidural or medication if the pain and the contractions are beyond the threshold—you don’t have to drain yourself out.

 A prolonged labor could ban outcome of many factors like posterior position, breech baby, malnutrition during pregnancy, early administration of epidural, large baby, or small pelvis.